wqking/jsonpp/readme.md

 simdjson.
 However, the performance is better than some existing popular JSON libraries which also focus on usability, thanks to the high performance simdjson and well optimized metapp.

+- Support stringify and parse almost all C++ native types and STL containers, such as integers, float points, C string, std::string, std::array, std::vector, std::list, std::deque, std::map, std::unordered_map, etc.
+New containers can be added via metapp reflection system.

+- Support stringify and parse classes and enumerators.

+- Enumerators can be stringified as string names and parsed back to enum values.

 - Cross platforms, cross compilers.

 - Written in standard and portable C++, only require C++11, and support later C++ standard